zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 `recordingConfig` is a JSON object for recording configuration with the following fields.

+- `channelType`: Number.
+The channel profile.
+Agora Cloud Recording must use the same channel profile as the Agora Native/Web SDK.
+Otherwise, issues may occur.
+  - `0`: (Default) Communication profile.
+  - `1`: Live broadcast profile.
 - `streamTypes`: (Optional) Number.
 The type of the recorded media stream.
   - `0`: Records audio only.
   - `1`: Records video only.